 Line 5b - Payroll factor - In Column 1, write the total compensation paid everywhere.
 In Column 2, write the total compensation paid inside Illinois.
 Divide Column 2 by Column 1 and write the result, carried to six decimal places only, in Column 3.
 Multiply the decimal in Column 3 by the weighted factor in Column 4, and write the result in Column 5.
-If a zero is written in Column 1, this factor is not applicable.
-Write "N/A" in Column 3 and refer to the instructions under Line 6 entitled "What if I do not have three factors?"
+If you wrote zero in Column 1, this factor is not applicable.
+Write "N/A" in Column 3 and see the instructions under Line 6 entitled "What if I do not have three factors?"
 Compensation is paid in Illinois if